nandolawson/LinkLoom/README.md

 - _`accent`_ is for the color of the text and for highlighted buttons
 - _`background`_ is the color of the background
-- _`backgroundimage`_ can be set to an images url which is then used as a background
 - _`button`_ is the color of the buttons
 - _`wallpaper`_ enables the animated wallpaper if set to _particledrift_